stacc/blocc-cli-releases/README.md

-# Blocc CLI
+# blocc CLI

-This repository is being used to hold the Blocc CLI [releases](https://github.com/stacc/blocc-cli/releases).
+This repository is being used to hold the blocc CLI [releases](https://github.com/stacc/blocc-cli/releases).

 ## Installation